Khoder-Assmar/Hotel-Bookings-Analysis-and-Visualization/README.md

 - Geographic Insights: Identified the top countries contributing the most to reservation cancellations.
 - Tools & Libraries

+# Technologu Used:
-Python: - Utilized for the overall data handling and analysis.
+-- Python:  Utilized for the overall data handling and analysis.
-Pandas: - Applied for data processing and cleaning tasks.
+-- Pandas:  Applied for data processing and cleaning tasks.
-Matplotlib & Seaborn: - Used to generate meaningful data visualizations
+-- Matplotlib & Seaborn:  Used to generate meaningful data visualizations